The Best Magnetic Shower Curtains (2026)

 Quick Answer

 A magnetic shower curtain keeps the bottom edge pinned to the tub so it stops billowing inward and sticking to your legs.
-After comparing seven curtains and liners with weighted or magnetic hems, the Titanker Clear Shower Curtain Liner is the one we recommend for most people: at $6.99 it hangs straight, waterproofs reliably, and disappears behind any decorative curtain.
+After comparing seven curtains and liners with weighted or magnetic hems, the Titanker Clear Shower Curtain Liner is the one we recommend for most people: at $6.99 it hangs straight, waterproofs without fuss, and disappears behind any decorative curtain.
 If you want a heavier, more upscale feel, the cotton-blend River Dream is the upgrade.

-Our pick: Titanker Clear Shower Curtain Liner — $6.99 Check Price on Amazon
+Our pick: Titanker Clear Shower Curtain Liner, $6.99 Check Price on Amazon

 Things to Know Before You Buy